-The Company grants stock options, time-based restricted stock, and performance-based share awards to the Company's key executives based on competitive grants within the industry and based on the level of long-term incentives appropriate for the competitive long-term compensation component of total compensation.
-Such executives are eligible to receive stock options, restricted stock, and performance share awards annually with other key managers being eligible to receive equity grants on a discretionary basis.
+The Company historically has granted stock options, time-based restricted stock, and performance-based share awards to the Company's key executives based on competitive grants within the industry and based on the level of long-term incentives appropriate for the competitive long-term compensation component of total compensation.
+Such executives were eligible to receive stock options, restricted stock, and performance share awards annually with other key employees who were eligible to receive equity grants on a discretionary basis.
 Eligibility for an award does not ensure receipt of an award.
+As explained in more detail below, the Company decided to eliminate stock option grants from its 2022 long-term incentive compensation.

-Starting with the 2019 long-term equity incentive grants to its executives, the long-term equity incentive program is comprised of the following:
+Starting with the 2019 long-term equity incentive grants to its executives, the long-term equity incentive program has been comprised of the following: